AllyYL/casestudy/src/projects/digitaltemple.md

 ## Prototyping & User Testing

-We tested best ways to showcase information that considers both readability and displaying as much original information as possible.
+We experimented with layouts that take into consideration both readability and displaying as much original information as possible.

 <img src="/assets/images/layout.png" alt="Vertical and horizontal layout">

+<br><br>

+In the second design iterations, after establishing usability testing metrics, we interviewed 10 participants from diverse academic and demographic backgrounds.
+We identified 35 usability issues from the usability tests and devised 18 actionable items.

 <br>

-After establishing usability testing metrics, we interviewed 10 participants from diverse academic and demographic backgrounds.
-We identified 35 usability issues from the usability tests and devised 18 actionable items.

 <div class="fullwidth-image-container">
   <img src="/assets/images/User Test Image.png" alt="Horizontal and vertical layout options for the webpage.">
 </div>